the-customer-bureau/Frontend-Coding-Test-Angular/README.md

 Clone this repo, run `npm install` and start the project using `ng serve`.
 The instructions for completing the task can be found in the site that will launch.

-Below are the default instructions on how to set up a Nuxt3 project.
+Below are the default instructions on how to set up an Angular project.

 To submit, create a PR with your finished work at least one day before your Discovery Day session.